 Seeing the History in the View

-This document presents a method for understanding and assessing heritage significance within views.
+The Setting of Heritage Assets This document presents a method for understanding and assessing heritage significance within views.
 The method can be applied to any view that is significant in terms of its heritage values.
 Such views may be selected by a developer or planning authority (perhaps in consultation with Historic England) as part of the Environmental Impact Assessment (EIA) of a specific development proposal.

 The method has been designed to provide a consistent and positive approach to managing change.
 This approach has been tested and refined through a number of worked examples.